Treasures of the Medici: Pitti Palace

 The Naval Battle scene depicted above took place in the Pitti Palace courtyard, which was transformed by Bernardo Buontalenti and Bernardo delle Girandole in 1589 as a theatre for festivities to celebrate the marriage of Arch Duke Ferdinand I de’ Medici and Christine of Lorraine.

 If you’d like to read more about Florence and the Medici’s, you may also like Buona Sera, Firenze: Touring Florence.
+Or if medieval palazzos and the movies filmed in them interest you, check out Venetian Palazzos in Movies and Plays.

 ***This article is for general informational purposes only.
 50+ World does endorse these providers, nor does it receive remuneration from them.***